thanks-cohn/loogal-v1/README.md

     ├── loogal.exe
     └── ...
 ```
+# Important:

+Extract the ZIP first.

+Do not run LoogalWindow.exe from inside the ZIP preview.

 Open the extracted folder.

-Click the address bar at the top of the folder, type:

-cmd

-and press Enter.

-In the window that opens, run:

-loogal.exe index "%USERPROFILE%\Pictures"
+# Double-click:

+## LoogalWindow.exe

+Click:

+Add Folders (Index)

+Choose folders you want Loogal to remember.

+Good starting folders:

+Pictures

+Downloads

+Screenshots

+Memes

+Art

+Research

-After indexing finishes, double-click:
+After indexing finishes:

-LoogalWindow.exe

-That’s it.

-Drop any image into the window.
+Click:

+Open Image...

+Choose any image.

-Loogal will search your configured image space and show visually similar matches.
+Loogal searches your visual memory and shows similar matches instantly.

-Double-click a result to reveal it in Windows Explorer.
+## Double-click a result to reveal it in Windows Explorer.